Local SEO for Small Businesses

 NAPs are what will appear in citations around the web when other websites (like local listings) mention your business.

-For businesses with one location, ensure that your NAP information is consistent and place it into as many local listing sites as possible.
+For small businesses with one location, ensure that your NAP information is consistent and place it into as many local listing sites as possible.

 If you have multiple websites then it’s a good idea to keep a database of every location you have and ensure that every detail is catalogued somewhere.